skaji/perl-cpan-index-legacy/README.md

 This repository contains CPAN index files for old perls.

-For some reasons, you have to use old perls, such as v5.8 or v5.10.
+For some reasons, you might have to use old perls, such as v5.8 or v5.10.
 Then you'll have difficulty installing CPAN modules because a lot of CPAN modules requires a more recent perl.

 In cases like this, the index files in this repository might help.